 Air injection filters are not only effective, but they’re also chemical-free.
 Drawbacks include a clicking noise when the injector is working, and they’re not recommended for wells with iron bacteria.
 The extra oxygen helps it bloom.

-Iron Curtain water filters are chemical-free oxidizing filters that remove iron both iron and hydrogen sulfide.
+Iron Curtain water filters are chemical-free oxidizing filters that remove both iron and hydrogen sulfide.
 Made by Hellenbrand, they’re sold by better water treatment companies and come in one-, two- and three-tank configurations based on the severity of your iron problem.

 Sediment filters remove ferric iron – small but solid particles of rust.
 They don’t remove dissolved iron or kill iron bacteria.